-Covid-19 coronavirus: Hawke's Bay celebrates as all 44 cases declared 'recovered'
+Covid 19 coronavirus: Hawke's Bay celebrates as all 44 cases declared 'recovered'

 The ship docked in Napier on March 15, the day before a cruise ship travel ban came into effect across NZ, and passengers were allowed to disembark by the DHB after Covid-19 tests for passengers on board came up negative the night before.

-The ship would then sail to Australia where infected passengers were offloaded, starting a massive cluster of cases in New South Wales.
+The ship then sailed to Australia, where infected passengers were offloaded, starting a massive cluster of cases in New South Wales.

 Its docking left a few behind here too, a cluster of 24, not all based in Hawke's Bay, but based on Australia's experience it could have been worse.